 Program Objectives: Survey and evaluate potential methods to encourage ADU development throughout the community and adopt appropriate procedures, policies, and regulatory provisions.
-Monitor State law for future updates to ADU regulations and update the City's Development Code to be consistent with future updates as needed.
+Update the City's Development Code to be consistent with State ADU Law and mMonitor State law for future updates to ADU regulations and update the City's Development Code to be consistent with future updates as needed.
 Continue educating the community on the opportunity to develop ADUs and promote the development of ADUs affordable to lower-income households.
 Continue to provide information about ADUs on the City's website and on public counters.